centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-aws-health.md

 <Tabs groupId="sync">
 <TabItem value="Cloud-Aws-Health-custom" label="Cloud-Aws-Health-custom">

-This host template doesn't have services set automatically.
+This host template doesn't have any associated services.

 </TabItem>
 <TabItem value="Not attached to a host template" label="Not attached to a host template">